tellaro-luke/cleanup/README.md

 # cleanup
-A simple and unfeatured bash script &amp; crontab to remove the oldest files in a directory given a desired % threashold to maintain.
+A simple and unfeatured bash script &amp; crontab template to remove the oldest files in a directory given a desired % threashold to maintain.
 Intended to be used with Security Onion sensors to replace the iffy clearing mechanism(s) for /nsm/zeek/logs.
+The defaults in the script will keep the /nsm partition around 90% utilized.
+There are tons of things this script does not do well.
+Firstly, it assumes that Zeek logs consume the vast majority of the partition.
+Sometimes pcaps or Suricata logs are the only concerns, in which case you could probably just change the TARGET_DIR variable to suit.
+Use this only if you find that the baked-in cleanup functions of Security Onion are not working properly or as expected.
+Disk quotas are intended to be set in the relevant section(s) of the SOC console: https://docs.securityonion.net/en/2.4/administration.html#configuration

 1. Clone the repository in /opt:
 ```